-An abundance of souvenirs are aligned among the stalls offering gifts that can last a lifetime.
-Handmade jackets, shirts, pants, wooden frogs and mini statues are just a few of the many popular items you can find.
+An abundance of souvenirs is aligned among the stalls offering gifts that can last a lifetime.
+Handmade jackets, shirts, pants, wooden frogs, and mini statues are just a few of the many popular items you can find.

 Look out for the immense golden Buddha statue that stands next to the entrance of the temple.
-It can be reached via a separate path and makes an ideal photo opportunity to preserve the memory of your trip to Doi Suthep Chiang Mai.
+It can be reached via a separate path and makes an ideal photo opportunity to preserve the memory of your trip to Doi Suthep Mountain.

 Doi Suthep Temple at Night

-It is possible to make the trip to the temple by scooter from Huay Kaew Road, but the mountain road is windy and steep, so choose this option only if you are an experienced rider.
+From the old city of Chiang Mai, it is possible to make the trip to the temple by scooter from Huay Kaew Road, but the mountain road is windy and steep, so only choose this option if you are an experienced rider.
 Some cyclists even brave the ride on a bike and push their way uphill around the curves.
-A tour in a truck or songthaew (a red taxi truck with an open back) is the best option for travellers without their own transportation.
+A tour in a truck or songthaew (a red taxi truck with an open back) is the best option for travelers without their own transportation.

 On the way up, you can stop at a waterfall to cool off.

 You can also take the Monk Trail to reach the temple, it takes about 1.5 hours to get there and back by red taxi, a very nice day trip.
 Halfway to your destination, you will also find the other temple Wat Pha Lat.
 It’s worth it.